angus-c/es6-test-runner/README.md

 [![Build Status](https://secure.travis-ci.org/angus-c/es6-test-runner.png?branch=master)](http://travis-ci.org/angus-c/es6-test-runner)

 `es6-test-runner` is a boilerplate for testing your es6 app using mocha and chai over karma runner.
-It uses webpack to preprocess your application code and babel to transpile to es5.
+It uses webpack bundle your application code and babel to transpile it to ES5.

-Use it as a blueprint for your module.
+Use it as a template for your modules.
 The `npm prepublish` step will transpile your module to es5 and place it in the `lib` directory for public consumption.

 ## naming conventions

-Tests are expected to end in `.spec.js` and live in the tests directory.
+Tests are expected to end in `.spec.js` and live in the `tests` directory.

 ##Installation

+This is just a template module so you wouldn't install it from npm.
+However it's fully configured for you to make an npm module from your fork of the repo.

 ```
-npm install es6-test-runner
+npm install <your fork of es6-test-runner>
 ```

-However this will export an empty `lib/index.js` file.
-To test your code, fork this repo and add your testable JavaScript to the `src` directory.
+When installed it will transpile your `src` code to es5 and drop into into `lib`.
+Users insatlling your module will import `lib.index.js`.

 ##Testing